The New New Deal Goes Global

-The national security team will need creative solutions to today's urgent foreign policy problems, from Iraq and Afghanistan to North Korea, Iran, Congo, and the Middle East.
+Obama's national security team will need creative solutions to today's urgent foreign policy challenges, from Iraq and Afghanistan to North Korea, Iran, Congo, and Middle East peace.
 These complex issues will take a new caliber of diplomatic muster, and progress on any would be a triumph.
 But the times call for an ambitious, coherent international focus that goes beyond specific predicaments and ensures lasting change.
-How should America use this moment, with a progressive in the White House, a roiling worldwide crisis and enormous power relative to our peers, to shape the world beyond our shores?
-The Obama Administration should advance toward a goal that FDR shared--the reform and renewal of architectures of global order.
+How should America use this moment, with a progressive in the White House, a roiling worldwide crisis, and enormous power relative to our peers, to shape the world beyond our shores?
+The Obama administration should advance toward a goal that FDR championed--the strengthening of international institutions.

 When it comes to health care, President-elect Obama should emphasize to the role of the World Health Organization.
 He has already pointed out the connection to American competitiveness--that a domestic universal health care system that controls costs will remove an often-cited reason that companies relocate jobs to other countries.
 Yet it is also true that no matter how great the progress on improving the American public health system, only an effective WHO can help contain outbreaks of deadly pandemic disease before they hit our shores.
 It is the only body capable of collecting flu samples from the 193 countries that are its members.
 The administration should make the case to Congress and the citizenry for adequately funding the WHO and supporting its restructuring for greater efficacy.